How to clean up your site structure

 Optimizing your site structure

 Joost did an excellent piece on cornerstone content that we refer to on a daily basis.
 Cornerstone content (in short: assigning one main page per content and linking that from related pages) shows how internal links contribute to your site structure.
 Although menu links are the most visible, if a visitor is reading an article and wants to know more about the subject at hand, a link in the text is more easily found than a menu item that relates to it.
-Joost and Marieke also wrote an eBook about content SEO and how to optimize your site structure.
+More information about site structure can be found in our Content SEO eBook.

 Write it down